-If none of the preset Motion Paths suit your needs, or if you cannot easily edit them to the way you want, you can easily create your own motion paths.
-In this tutorial you will learn how to use PowerPoint's Custom Path option to create your own motion path.
-To access this option, and to create your own motion path, follow these steps:
+If none of the preset Motion Paths effects suit your needs, or if you cannot easily edit them to the way you want, you can easily create your own motion paths.
+In this tutorial, you will learn how to use PowerPoint's Custom Path option to create your own motion path.

-- Select the slide object that you want to animate -- you can select any object on a slide although
+- Select the slide object that you want to animate.
+You can select any object on your slide.
+We created and selected a shape.

 Figure 1: Custom Path option within the Add Animation gallery